BobVaidya/SurveyDashboard/README.md

 ## Deployment

-Deployed on Render.com - automatically deploys from GitHub.
+Hosted on GitHub Pages - automatically updates when you push to main branch.